Product Name

 Finoxidil Spray is a topical hair loss treatment designed to help with male pattern baldness, also known as androgenetic alopecia.

-It combines two clinically proven ingredients—minoxidil and finasteride—into one convenient topical solution.
+It combines two clinically proven ingredients, minoxidil and finasteride, into one convenient topical solution.

 The spray is made for men who want to stop hair loss, regrow thinning hair, and maintain fuller-looking hair over time.

-Take control of hair loss.
+Take control of hair loss now.

 How Finoxidil Spray Works